agostinagil/Rick-and-Morty-Api-Axios-/README.md

 * CSS3

 ## Start
+- Clone the repository
+- Open the `index.html` file on your web browser
+- No additional installations or setup are required

 ## Purpose
 This project serves as both a practical demonstration of consuming a RESTful API using Axios and a fun showcase of the diverse Rick and Morty universe.